sophiebatten123/Batten-s_Bakery_Website/README.md

 # Deployment

-The website was deployed through GitHub pages and accessible by the following steps:
+The website was deployed through GitHub pages and accessible through the following steps:

 - Start within the GitHub repository and then navigate to the settings tab.
 - From the settings selection choose the pages tab.